apockill/pi_at_home/README.md

 docker/launch synthetic_generation
 ```

 This will spin up Isaac Sim.
-Go to Extensions->3rd Party and turn on the "Trajectory Synth" extension.
+Set up extensions using [this guide](docs/adding-custom-extensions.md).
 This extension is custom built, and stored in `isaac_src/extensions`.
 Next, plug in your robot.
 When using a real world robot, you will need to add a `parameters.overrides.yaml` file to the
 root of `launch-profiles/synthetic_generation` to configure your specific robots drivers.